elun15/Graph-Convolutional-Network-for-Multi-Camera-Vehicle-Tracking/README.md

 **3. Download AIC19 dataset**

 This repo is evaluated on  the <u>AI City Challenge 2019 dataset</u>.
 Trained in S01 and tested in S02 scenarios.
-Download the data from [https://www.aicitychallenge.org/track1-download/](https://www.aicitychallenge.org/track1-download/).
+Download the data from [https://www.aicitychallenge.org/track1-download/](https://www.aicitychallenge.org/track1-download/) and place the it under *./datasets/*.

 **4. Download the vehicle ReID code**